 Solid Color Reinforced Composite (SCRC):

 Particleboard makes up the core of plastic laminate commercial bathroom partitions.
 Laminate and a thin steel sheet then cover the plastic laminate.
-Therefore, these partitions come in many color options and are affordable.
+Contour Construction Omaha commercial laminate partitions come in many color options and are affordable.
 Unfortunately, they cannot handle exposure to large amounts of water or humidity.
 This limitation can shorten their lifespan considerably.

 Design professionals consider stainless steel commercial toilet partitions the most sophisticated option.
 They are generally more expensive, and more durable.
 They are also available in smooth or engraved options.
 Stainless steel can help a business achieve a classy feel, and they are incredibly durable.
 In fact, they are rust and scratch-resistant, and they can be used in any environment.